thecredibleway/thecredibleway-com/docs/faq/questions/if-a-good-god-exists-why-is-there-evil-and-suffering.md

 toc_max_heading_level: 4
 title: If a Good God Exists, Why Is There Evil and Suffering? | Christian Apologetics
 sidebar_label: If a Good God Exists, Why Is There Evil and Suffering?
-description: God, evil, and suffering - How can they coexist?
-We examine the answer, exploring free will, the fall, and suffering's role in God's ultimate redemptive plan.
+description: God, evil and suffering - How can they coexist?
+We examine the answer, exploring free will, the fall and suffering's role in God's ultimate redemptive plan.
-keywords: ["If God exists why is there evil and suffering?","If God is good and all powerful, why does He allow evil, suffering, and injustice in the world?","The problem of evil","Christian views on suffering","Free will and suffering","Biblical explanation of evil","God's plan for suffering","Why does God allow suffering?"]
+keywords: ["If God exists why is there evil and suffering?","If God is good and all powerful, why does He allow evil, suffering and injustice in the world?","The problem of evil","Christian views on suffering","Free will and suffering","Biblical explanation of evil","God's plan for suffering","Why does God allow suffering?"]
 ---

 # If a Good God Exists, Why Is There Evil and Suffering?